spring-cloud/spring-cloud-connectors/spring-cloud-cloudfoundry-connector/README.md

 - SMTP gateway
 - application monitoring (New Relic)

-Since Cloud Foundry tags each service with a type, Spring Cloud does not care which service provider is providing it.
+Since Cloud Foundry enumerates each service in a consistent format, Spring Cloud does not care which service provider is providing it.

 ##Supporting new service types